Death of Pyotr Ilyich Tchaikovsky: Cholera from tainted water

 Poznansky does not rule out Tchaikovsky's contracting cholera from drinking contaminated water.
 He ventures that Tchaikovsky could have possibly drunk it before the Wednesday supper at Leiner's, as the composer habitually drank cold water at meals.
 On this point, he and Holden concur.
 Holden adds that Tchaikovsky may have even known he had contracted cholera before the dinner at Leiner's Wednesday night.

 Poznansky also says that the cholera bacillus was more prevalent in the St. Petersburg water supply than anyone had imagined before Tchaikovsky's death.
-Weeks after the composer's passing, both the Neva River and the water supply of the Winter Palace were found to be contaminated, and a special sanitary commission discovered that some restaurants mixed boiled and unboiled water to cool it more quickly for patrons.
+Weeks after the composer's death, both the Neva River and the water supply of the Winter Palace were found to be contaminated, and a special sanitary commission discovered that some restaurants mixed boiled and unboiled water to cool it more quickly for patrons.

 Another factor Pozansky mentions is that Tchaikovsky, already in gastric distress Thursday morning, drank a glass of the alkaline mineral water "Hunyadi János" in an attempt to ease his stomach.
 The alkaline in the mineral water would have neutralised the acid in Tchaikovsky's stomach.
 This would have stimulated any cholera bacillus present by giving it a more favorable environment in which to flourish.

 Cholera from other means

-Referencing cholera specialist Dr. Valentin Pokovsky, Holden mentions another way Tchaikovsky could have contracted cholera—the "faecal-oral route", from less-than-hygienic sexual practices with male prostitutes in St. Petersburg.
-This theory was advanced separately in The Times of London by its then veteran medical specialist, Dr. Thomas Stuttaford.
+Referencing cholera specialist Valentin Pokovsky, Holden mentions another way Tchaikovsky could have contracted cholera—the "fecal-oral route", from less-than-hygienic sexual practices with male prostitutes in St. Petersburg.
+This theory was advanced separately in The Times of London by its then veteran medical specialist, Thomas Stuttaford.
 While Holden admits no further evidence supports this theory, he asserts that had it actually been the case, Tchaikovsky and Modest would have both gone to great pains to conceal the truth.
 They could have staged Tchaikovsky's drinking unboiled water at Leiner's by mutual agreement for the sake of family, friends, admirers and posterity.
 Since Tchaikovsky was an almost sacred national figure by this time in his life, Holden suggests the doctors involved with the composer's case might have gone along with this deception.